Maarten Seghers is a performer, theatre-maker and composer.

 Maarten Seghers’ work arises from a hunger to evade every definition, to refute every stigmatisation, to contradict.
 He understands the art of welcoming confusion, of embracing chaos.
 Thus by means of ostensible absurdity, he succinctly exposes artistic practice.
 The performance ‘WHAT DO YOU MEAN WHAT DO YOU MEAN AND OTHER PLEASANTRIES’ (2014) delivered him a nomination for the Choreographer’s Prix Jardin d’Europe 2015 in Vienna.
 His sculpture ‘Fountain (Late-Pornographic Balance) I’ (2010) was included in the permanent collection of FRAC Nord-Pas-de-Calais.
 In 2006 he founded OHNO COOPERATION in close collaboration with artist Jan Lauwers and musician Elke Janssens.
 Together they create performances, video work, installations and music.

-Together with Grace Ellen Barkey and Jan Lauwers, Maarten Seghers takes on the artistic leadership of the international artists’ house Needcompany and its home base MILL in Brussels.
-Since 2001, Needcompany has been placing authorship centre stage and embracing those artists who work and collaborate in the tension field between material research and the bigger picture.
+Since 2025, Maarten Seghers has been the artistic director of Needcompany, the international art house based at MILL in Brussels.
+Together with Victor Lauwers, Grace Ellen Barkey, Jan Lauwers and Sung Im Her he forms the artistic core.For decades, Needcompany has placed authorship at the heart of its practice and embraces artists who work within the dynamic tension between material research and the broader human narrative.
 From MILL, support for new generations of interdisciplinary artists is organised through residencies, funds, and artists’ studios.

 © Phile Deprez